hallame/hallame/README.md

 ### About

-I'm a full-stack freelance developer and founder of [OMIZIX](https://omizix.com), a software company registered in Benin.
+Full-stack freelance developer and founder of [OMIZIX](https://omizix.com), a software company registered in Benin.
 3 years of production Laravel.
-I build SaaS, marketplaces, and custom platforms — mostly for francophone African clients and institutions.
+I build SaaS, marketplaces, and custom platforms for francophone African clients and institutions.

-Currently completing a Master's at RUDN University (Moscow), admitted to **Master MIAGE** at Université de Rennes starting September 2026.
+Currently completing a Master's at RUDN University.
+Admitted to **Master MIAGE** at Université de Rennes, September 2026.
 Long-term target: **DevSecOps and Cloud Security Architecture**.

 ---